Pointwise control of the linearized Gear-Grimshaw system: Introduction

-The internal stabilization problem has also been addressed (see, for instance, \cite{CaKoPa2014,Dav3,PazSou} and the references therein).
-Although controllability and stabilization problems are closely related, one may expect that some of the available results will have some counterparts in the context of the control problem, but this issue is open.
+The internal stabilization problem has also been addressed; see, for instance, \cite{CaKoPa2014,Dav3,PazSou} and the references therein.
+Although controllability and stabilization are closely related, one may expect that some of the available results will have some counterparts in the context of the control problem, but this issue is open.
 Particularly, when the model is posed on a periodic domain, Capistrano--Filho \emph{et al.} \cite{CaKoPa2014}, designed a time-varying feedback law and established the exponential stability of the solutions in Sobolev spaces of any positive integral order by using a Lyapunov approach.
 This extends an earlier theorem of Dávila \cite{Dav3} also obtained in $H^s(\TT)$, for $s\leq 2$.
-The proofs follows the ideas introduced in \cite{KomRusZha1991} for the scalar KdV equation by using the infinite family of conservation laws for this equation.
-Such conservation lead to the construction of a suitable Lyapunov function that gives the exponential decay of the solutions.
-In \cite{CaKoPa2014}, the use of the Lyapunov approach was possible thanks to the results established by Dávila and Chavez \cite{DavCha2006}.
+The proof follows the ideas introduced in \cite{KomRusZha1991} for the scalar KdV equation by using the infinite family of conservation laws for this equation.
+These conservation laws lead to the construction of suitable Lyapunov functions that give the exponential decay of the solutions.
+In \cite{CaKoPa2014} the Lyapunov approach was possible thanks to the results established by Dávila and Chavez \cite{DavCha2006}.
 They proved that, under suitable conditions on the coefficients of the system, the system also has an infinite family of conservation laws.